 October 20, 1938: In the curio department, this notice about the “Judy Garland International Heartthrob Sociedad Anonima of North America” club headquartered in Harlingen, Texas.

-October 20, 1938: Judy appeared on the “Good News of 1939” radio program along with Joan Crawford, Billie Burke, Fanny Brice, Frank Morgan, Meredith Wilson, and Robert Young.
+October 20, 1938: Judy appeared on the “Good News of 1939” radio program along with Joan Crawford, Billie Burke, Fanny Brice, Frank Morgan, Meredith Willson, and Robert Young.
 Judy sang “Zing!
 Went The Strings Of My Heart” and “On The Bumpy Road To Love” (with Fanny Brice, “Daddy” Stafford, Frank Morgan, Robert Young, and Joan Crawford).

 Listen to “Zing!
 Went The Strings Of My Heart” here: